onweru/compose/exampleSite/content/docs/compose/shortcodes-example.md

 ---
-title: "Shortcodes Applied"
+title: Shortcodes Applied
 weight: 7
-description: >
-  This is how the shortcodes would look like in action
+description: 'This is how the shortcodes would look like in action

+'
+draft: true

 ---
 ### Blocks, columns & buttons

 ```sh